Yishu-Li/AcousticModem/README.md

 ## How To Run
 The easiest way:
 In two separate terminals, run `python sender.py` and `python gui_listener.py`.
 Click the *Start Listening* button in the GUI and input the text in the sender terminal.

+## Trade off
+The main trade off between the speed and accuracy lays in the segment legth of each character.
+The default value of segment length is 0.2 seconds and there's a 0.1 seconds idle period between each segment.
+If the segment length is too short, both the envelope and frequency detection may fail.
+As we learn from the Fourier transform, the frequency domain resolution is $1/T$, where $T$ is the segment legth.
+So there's a trade off between the frequency resolution and communication speed.